-Frome Town Council keeps a rolling series of displays on this board relating to community, organisational and commercial topics in Frome.
+The Town Council keeps a rolling series of displays on the Frome Town Hall Exhibition board relating to community, organisational and commercial topics in Frome.
 Anyone can come in and view the exhibition.

 If you would like to use this space, either as a community group, a local organisation or a community artist, contact us by email.

 The board space is 1.5m width by 5.8m in length.